rafsch16/customer-segmentation-report-arvato/README.md

 Run the cells in the jupyter notebook file.

-See the [blog post](https://rafsch16.github.io/airbnb/datascience/2021/10/14/analysis-of-airbnb-data.html) for a general discussion of the results.
+See the [blog post](https://rafsch16.github.io/demographics/avrato/datascience/2021/11/16/customer-segmentation-report.html) for a general discussion of the results.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-The datasets were provided by **Arvato Financial Services** and are accessible within the Udacity Data Scientist Nanodegree program only.
+The datasets were provided by **Bertelsmann Arvato Analytics** and are accessible within the Udacity Data Scientist Nanodegree program only.